 Our board of directors has approved a stock repurchase program authorizing us to repurchase our outstanding shares of Class A common stock on the open market or in private transactions.
 The repurchases are used primarily to offset dilution from our equity incentive plans and for strategic initiatives.
-During the first half of 2013, we repurchased 0.4 million shares of Class A common stock under this program for \$14.6 million.
-At June 30, 2013, \$120.7 million was available for repurchases under the stock repurchase program.
-In July 2013 our board of directors authorized a \$400.0 million extension of our ongoing share repurchase authorization.
+During the first nine months of 2013, we repurchased 1.3 million shares of Class A common stock under this program for \$90.9 million.
+In July 2013, our board of directors authorized a \$400.0 million extension of our ongoing share repurchase authorization.
+At September 30, 2013, \$444.5 million was available for repurchases under the stock repurchase program.

-In February and May 2013, our board of directors declared a quarterly cash dividend of \$0.30 per share.
-These quarterly cash dividends totaling \$17.5 million and \$17.6 million were paid on March 13, 2013 and June 12, 2013, to stockholders of record on February 22, 2013 and May 24, 2013, respectively.
-In July 2013, our board of directors declared a quarterly cash dividend of \$0.30 per share to be paid September 11, 2013 to stockholders of record on August 23, 2013.
+In February, May and August 2013, our board of directors declared a quarterly cash dividend of \$0.30 per share.
+These quarterly cash dividends totaling \$17.5 million, \$17.6 million and \$17.8 million were paid on March 13, 2013, June 12, 2013 and September 11, 2013, to stockholders of record on February 22, 2013, May 24, 2013 and August 23, 2013, respectively.
+In October 2013, our board of directors declared a quarterly cash dividend of \$0.30 per share to be paid December 4, 2013 to stockholders of record on November 22, 2013.
 Currently, we anticipate that our board of directors will continue to declare quarterly cash dividends and that the cash flows from operations will be sufficient to fund our future dividend payments.
-However, the continued declaration of dividends is subject to the discretion of our board of directors and will depend upon various factors, including our net earnings, financial condition, cash requirements, future prospects and other factors deemed relevant by our board of directors.
+However, the continued declaration of dividends is subject to the discretion of our board of directors and will depend upon various factors, including our net earnings, financial condition, cash requirements, future prospects and other relevant factors.

-As of June 30, 2013 and December 31, 2012, we held \$402.7 million and \$320.0 million, respectively, in cash and cash equivalents, including \$337.7 million and \$248.7 million, respectively, held in our operations outside of the U.S. Substantially all of our non-U.S. cash and cash equivalents are readily convertible into U.S. dollars or other currencies.
+As of September 30, 2013 and December 31, 2012, we held \$553.5 million and \$320.0 million, respectively, in cash and cash equivalents, including \$518.2 million and \$248.7 million, respectively, held in our operations outside of the U.S. Substantially all of our non-U.S. cash and cash equivalents are readily convertible into U.S. dollars or other currencies.
 We typically fund the cash requirements of our operations in the U.S. through intercompany charges for products, license fees and corporate services.
+However, in some markets such as Mainland China, where we have lower intercompany charges, we may be limited in the amount of cash we can repatriate from current operations in the form of dividends until we file the necessary statutory financial statements for the relevant period.
 We currently plan to repatriate undistributed earnings from our foreign operations as necessary, considering the cash needs of our foreign operations and the cash needs of our U.S. operations for dividends, stock repurchases, capital investments, debt repayment and strategic transactions.
 In all but two jurisdictions, we have not designated our investments as indefinitely reinvested, but rather have these funds available for our operations in the U.S. as needed.
-Our cash and cash equivalents balance at June 30, 2013 includes \$50.0 million in offshore jurisdictions associated with our indefinite reinvestment strategy.
+Our cash and cash equivalents balance at September 30, 2013, includes \$50.0 million in offshore jurisdictions associated with our indefinite reinvestment strategy.
 We do not believe that the indefinite reinvestment of these funds offshore impairs our ability to meet our domestic debt or working capital obligations.
 Any repatriation of non-U.S. earnings requires payment of U.S. taxes in accordance with applicable U.S. tax rules and regulations.
 Accordingly, we have accrued the necessary U.S. taxes related to the funds that are not indefinitely reinvested.